captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Okay.
 Okay!
-(She presses "play" on an old CD player nestled on a shelf.
-Her CD plays - a sentimental song that's SO TERRIBLE, but also, it kind of moves us, in a way we will never admit to later.
-Possibly Mary Chapin Carpenter.)
+(She presses "play" on an old CD player nestled on a shelf Her CD plays - a sentimental song that's SO TERRIBLE, but also, it kind of moves us, in a way we will never admit to later.
+Possibly Mary Chapin
+Carpenter.)
 (They listen to the CD and get high.)
 I've never
 you know [smoked pot]